-Critical third parties and critical outsourcing arrangements
+Material Critical third-partyies and material critical outsourcing arrangements

-2.8 The Bank proposes to define critical third parties as third parties that are essential to the continuous, secure and efficient delivery of services to RPSOs or SSPs.
+2.8 The Bank defines material critical third partyies arrangments, for the purposes of this SS, as those where the disruption or failure of the products of services that they provide to the RPSO or SSP could pose a risk to the continuity of service provided by the RPSO or SSP, or the safety and efficiency of the RPSO or SSP's delivery of their services continuous, secure and efficient delivery of their services to RPSOs or SSPs is critical to the operation of the RPSO or SSP.
 This is irrespective of whether the relationship is an outsourced or non-outsourced arrangement.
-This definition builds on Annex F where the operational reliability of a RPSO or SSP may be dependent on the continuous and adequate functioning of such third party arrangements.
-This definition of criticality extends to outsourcing arrangements and other third party arrangements, where the relevant services are of such importance that a weakness, or failure, of the services would pose a risk to the continuity of service provided by the RPSO or SSP, and could threaten the safety and efficiency of payment systems.
+This definition builds on Annex F where the operational reliability of a RPSO or SSP may be dependent on the continuous and adequate functioning of such third-party arrangements.
+This definition of materiality criticality extends to outsourcing arrangements and other third-party arrangements, where the relevant services are of such

-2.9 The Bank, PRA and FCA's forthcoming joint Discussion Paper on Critical Third Parties would consider those third parties that may be a source of systemic risk to the financial stability of the UK.
-While we also refer to critical third parties in this CP and SS, this definition should be understood to refer to how FMIs classify their own third party and outsourcing arrangements as opposed to third parties that could be designated as 'critical' under any future regulatory framework.
+&lt;sup>1 The Bank, Prudential Regulation Authority (PRA) and Financial Conduct Authority's (FCA's) forthcoming joint Discussion Paper on Critical Third Parties would consider those third parties that may be a source of systemic risk to the financial stability of the UK.
+While we also refer to critical third parties in this SS, this definition should be understood to refer to how financial market infrastructures (FMIs) classify their own third party and outsourcing arrangements as opposed to third parties that could be designated as 'critical' under any future regulatory framework.